 On the film grain characteristics (FGC) SEI message

-This item came from JCTVC-AN0021, and is likely applicable to both ITU-T and ISO/IEC texts.
+This item came from JCTVC-AN0021 and was refined in JVET-T0075-v2, and is likely applicable to both ITU-T and ISO/IEC texts.

-Note that during the editing of the VSEI text in JVET-S2007, quite some more corrections have been made.
-Those should also be considered for integrating into the FGC SEI message in AVC (and HEVC).
+Note that the refined text changes in JVET-T0075-v2 are equivalent to the semantics of the FGC SEI message in JVET-S2007-v7.

+The changes are as follows: